Last Updated on September 13, 2023

 Why HR Assistant is important?

 The HR assistant is the individual who manages the everyday HR tasks and is the contact between the business and the workers.
 Such people are essential to ensuring that staff needs are seen to and that important HR files are up to date.

 Why is outsourcing the way to go?

-Outsourcing is an aggregating trend among many businesses, especially with large international corporations wanting to reduce labor costs, but still onboarding great talent.
+Outsourcing is an aggregating trend among many businesses, especially with large international corporations wanting to reduce labor costs but still onboarding great talent.
 In addition, company owners have discovered that outsourcing saves them not only money.
-Additionally save valuable time when placing human-resource tasks into the hands of these valuable people.
+Additionally, saves valuable time when placing human-resource tasks into the hands of these valuable people.
 More so, outsourcing HR can also boost efficiency and offer in-house employees the time they require to concentrate on the fundamental aspects of the business.

 How much can you save when hiring a virtual assistant?

 On average, the cost of a virtual assistant is 40% less than an on-site full-time worker.
 The reason for this savings is that you don’t have to deduct payroll taxes as the virtual assistant will pay their own.
 In addition, you do not spend on insurance, or on providing a proper workstation with equipment such as laptops, and company phones.
 Therefore, the remote worker will have their own home office they work from and will use their own equipment.

 What tasks can be delegated to a virtual assistant recruiter?

 - Write comprehensive job descriptions and requirements for positions that you want to fill, where the aim is to source great people